Federated Multi-Agent Mapping for Planetary Exploration: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-The research was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with NASA (80NM0018D0004). \iftoggle{icra}{ The authors thank Jean-Pierre de la Croix, Georgios Georgakis, Shehryar Khattak, Mike Paton, Jakob Eg Larsen and Niels H. Pontoppidan for their discussions during the development of this work. }{ The authors thank Preston Culbertson, Jean-Pierre de la Croix, Georgios Georgakis, Shehryar Khattak, Mike Paton, Jakob Eg Larsen and Niels H. Pontoppidan for their discussions during the development of this work. }
+The authors thank Preston Culbertson, Jean-Pierre de la Croix, Georgios Georgakis, Shehryar Khattak, Jakob Eg Larsen, Mike Paton, and Niels H. Pontoppidan for their discussions during the development of this work. }